Go Back

 Instructions

-• Add the chopped onion and cook for 3–4 minutes, until softened.
-Stir in the garlic and cook for 1 more minute.
+• Heat the olive oil and butter in a large skillet or Dutch oven over medium heat.
+Add the chopped onion with a small pinch of salt and cook for 4–5 minutes, until softened.
+Stir in the garlic and cook for 30 seconds, until fragrant.

-• Add the orzo and toast for 2-3 minutes, stirring to coat in the butter and oil.
+• Add the orzo and toast for 2–3 minutes, stirring frequently to coat in the butter and oil.

 Notes